nryotaro/synthesis_of_web_crawlers/README.md

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Nakamura, Ryotaro

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License either version 1.0 or (at your option) any later version.